martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `using`

-Allows to define which database alias should be used when evaluating the query set.
+Allows defining which database alias should be used when evaluating the query set.

 For example: